JoviMetzger/42Project-So_long/README.md

 # 🐝 so_long

 This repository contains a 2D game called "so_long" that was created as a basic computer graphics project.
-The game helps to improve skills in window management, event handling, colors, textures, and more using the MiniLibX library.
+The game helps to improve skills in window management, event handling, colors, textures, and more using the MLX42 library.

 ## About